Who we are

 - Vacant – Youth Worker (Youth Violence Project)

 - Remi Abudu (Website Manager)

 AFRUCA Community Champions Initiative

-AFRUCA employs a volunteer-led approach to addressing many of the issues that affect children in the Black and African community across England.
-The idea is to create a ripple effect of change through peer-to-peer learning.
-We have devised a range of community Champions initiatives focusing on a range of issues, including Modern Slavery, Child Protection and Female Genital Mutilation.
-Over 200 volunteers are involved in our Community Champions initiative, helping to promote new knowledge within their own community as active citizens
+AFRUCA employs a volunteer-led approach to address many of the issues that affect children in the BME community across England.
+The idea is to create a ripple effect of change through peer-to-peer learning and active citizenship.
+We have devised a range of Community Champions initiatives focusing on a range of issues, including Modern Slavery, Child Protection and Female Genital Mutilation.
+Over 200 volunteers are involved in our Community Champions initiative, helping to promote new knowledge within their own community as active citizens.